×

 • Russian is spoken as a national language in: Russia.

 You will also get to know the continents where Slovene and Russian speaking countries lie.
-Based on the number of people that speak these languages, the position of Slovene language is not available and position of Russian language is 7.
+Based on the number of people that speak these languages, the position of Slovene language is 28 and position of Russian language is 7.
 Find all the information about these languages on Slovene and Russian.

 Slovene and Russian Language History